Lasting Power of Attorney

 - your daily routine (e.g. eating and what to wear)

 - refusing life-sustaining treatment

-The Lasting Power of Attorney can only be used when you’re unable to make your own decisions.
+The LPA can only be used when you have lost capacity and you are unable to make your own decisions.

 Property and financial affairs

 This lets you choose 1 person or more to make decisions about money and property for you, for example:

 - selling your home

 You can appoint someone to look after your property and financial affairs at any time.

 Register a Lasting Power of Attorney